ashleighliu/Art-Gallery-Management-Database/README.md

 ---

-<h1>*Visitor/Customer Side*</h1>
-Home Page
+<h2>*Visitor/Customer Side*</h2>
-The page where the customers or visitors will be redirected by default when browsing the art gallery's website.
-This the where the upcoming events list of the art gallery is listed.
+- Home Page: The page where all visitors will be redirected to by default upon opening the art gallery's website.
+All upcoming events list of the art gallery will be listed on this page.

-Explore Page
-The page where all artworks in the art gallery are listed including the artworks that are for sale.
-This page displays the content of each artwork that the management published.
+- Explore Page: The page where all artworks in the gallery are posted.

-About Page
-The page where the Art Gallery about content displays.
+- About Page: The page where all details about the art is posted by the art gallery staff.

 </div>